 That equation of how willing enabled your article, where that valuable component of your product.
-People say you've actually very authentically giving me stuff I can definitely use.
-That's an important balance that as well.
+People say you've actually very authentically given me stuff I can definitely use.
+That's an important balance as well.
 I'll give you one more, two more, two more little tips on this.

 There's an expression we use time to wow.
 It's like, well how many clicks has she gone in before?
 It's like, that did something cool I didn't expect.
 And then there's another constantly of the wow to work ratio.